May 2, 2024

 Climate resilience panels drew crowds at UCLA Luskin Summit

-LCI and civic partners shared lessons on cooling strategies and community-led climate action
+The Luskin Center for Innovation and civic partners shared lessons on cooling strategies and community-led climate action

 What can we do to make communities more climate resilient?

 The first panel – Cooling Strategies for an Active L.A. in a Warming World – was facilitated by Edith de Guzman and included Becky Dale, Jonathan Parfrey, Sharon Sand, and Marta Segura (see below for details).
 They discussed how to protect schoolchildren, athletes, and all those who are active outside and vulnerable to the effects of extreme heat.
 The conversation was especially pertinent as the L.A. region prepares to host the 2028 Olympic and Paralympic Games.
-The experts talked about how we can accelerate shade and other cooling solutions especially for those who live, work, or play in the region’s many hot spots and shade deserts.
+The experts talked about how we can accelerate shade and other cooling solutions, especially for those who live, work, or play in the region’s many hot spots and shade deserts.

 Learn about the panelists: